 Emotion is the only difference between success and failure.

-It was getting late when we arrived in Stanley, but not to late to stop in the Rod and Gun tavern for a quiet celebration.
-There were four locals drinking at the bar, grinning at us as we ordered our beer.
-We paid for our drinks and settled down at a table to enjoy our accomplishment–the first winter ascent of Mt.
-Regan.
+It was getting late when we arrived in Stanley, but not too late to stop in the Rod and Gun Club for a quiet celebration.
+There were 4 locals drinking at the bar, grinning at us as we ordered our beer.
+We paid for our drinks and settled down at a table to enjoy our accomplishment–the first Winter ascent of Mount Regan.
 As we were recalling the details of our trip and just starting to relax into our cold bottles of beer, one of the local cowboys backed away from the bar, slowly turned round and sauntered over to our table.

 Sargent had a huge red beard that grew out of his face like a broom and the cowboy walked directly towards him.
 Putting one hand on each side of Sarg’s face, he grabbed his massive beard and lifted him off his chair, turned to his friends and yelled “Hippie!”
 It made me think that he had been waiting for years and he had finally caught one.
-Bill Weaver was as fast on his feet as he was on his skis and he calmly told the cowboy that he was mistaken – that Ron was no hippie, he was a hippie cowboy.
-All was hushed for a split second then all at once the cowboys began hooting and laughing, The big cowboy dropped Sargent back in his chair, I guess hippie cowboys were out of season.
-The other cowboys set back on their stools and grabbed for their drinks laughing.
-I breathed a sigh of relief and realized once again what a different world this was–the people as unique as the mountains they lived in, and I once again decided I really, really liked it.
+Bill Weaver was as fast on his feet as he was on his skis and he calmly told the cowboy that he was mistaken.
+Ron was no hippie, he was a hippie cowboy.
+All was hushed for a split second then all at once the cowboys began hooting and laughing.

+The big cowboy dropped Sargent back in his chair.
+I guess hippie cowboys were out of season.
+The other cowboys sat back on their stools and grabbed for their drinks laughing.
+I breathed a sigh of relief and realized once again what a different world this was–the people as unique as the mountains they lived in.
+And I once again decided I really, really liked it.

 Finally reaching the summit after all the failed attempts was anticlimactic.
 The speed in which it occurred was because we had finally acquired pin bindings, ski wax and ski boots from Norway.
 We had cut the edges off wooden alpine skis to decrease weight and attached the pin bindings.
-The light weight ski equipment made all the difference.
-And the beautiful day, full of warm sun, didn’t hinder us in anyway.Share this post ...
+The lightweight ski equipment made all the difference.
+And the beautiful day, full of warm sun, didn’t hinder us in anyway.